4or5trees/azure-iot-starter-kits/seeed/3-speech-recognizer/README.md

 1. Attach the keyboard (via one of the USB ports) and monitor (via HDMI port) to the Raspberry Pi 3.
 1. Remove ReSpeaker 4-Mic Array for Raspberry Pi from its packaging and attach it to the Raspberry Pi 3 via the 40-Pin Headers along the top edge of the board.
 1. Remove the OLED Display from its packing and attach it (via its attached cord) to the port labeled `I2C` on the ReSpeaker 4-Mic Array for Raspberry Pi.
+1. Remove the Button from its packaging and attach it (via its attached cord) to the port labeled `GP12` on the ReSpeaker 4-Mic Array for Raspberry Pi.

 ### Setup device